 \subsection{Adversarial Attacks on GNN Models}

-Recent years, GNN models have been proved to be vulnerable to slight perturbations with extensive studies of adversarial attacks.
-For node classification, Zügner et al.~\cite{zugner2018adversarial} proposed the first adversarial attack method for GNN models, called NETTACK, which generates unnoticeable attacks iteratively according to two score functions.
-Reinforcement learning is applied to generates perturbations in~\cite{dai2018adversarial}.
-Aiming at fooling GNN models by attacking embeddings of target node, Chen et al.~\cite{chen2018fast} proposed a fast gradient attack method (FGA) via the maximal absolute edge gradient, which is fast and powerful.
+Existing technologies may have multiple vulnerabilities that enable hackers or criminals to manipulate data for malicious purposes~\cite{iwendi2021sustainable}, and the adversarial examples may jeopardize the operation of the reality systems such as the Internet of Things~\cite{ahmed2021generative}.
+Extensive studies have proven that GNN models are vulnerable to imperceptible adversarial perturbations that affect the performance of downstream applications.
+For node classification, Zügner et al.~\cite{zugner2018adversarial} proposed the first adversarial attack on GNN models, denoted as NETTACK, by generating attacks iteratively according to score functions.
+Reinforcement learning is applied to generate perturbations in~\cite{dai2018adversarial} as well.
+Aiming at fooling GNN models by attacking embeddings of the target node, Chen et al.~\cite{chen2018fast} proposed a fast gradient attack method (FGA) via the maximal absolute edge gradient.
 Analogously, IG-FGSM and IG-JSMA are introduced in~\cite{wu2019adversarial}.
-Instead of adding/deleting edges, there is a kind of attack method that complete the attack by inserting fake nodes and edges~\cite{wang2018attack}.
+To deal with the large-scale graph, Li et al.~\cite{li2021adversarial} proposed a multi-stage attack framework SGA, which relies on a much smaller subgraph centered at the target node.
+Another modification strategy is proposed by inserting fake nodes~\cite{wang2018attack} instead of adding/deleting edges in the adversarial examples.
 Considering a black-box scenario, GF-Attack~\cite{chang2020restricted} is constructed by the graph filter and feature matrix without accessing any knowledge of the target classifiers.
-Besides, for graph classification, Wu et al.~\cite{ma2019attacking} hid the adversarial edges by rewiring, preserving some important properties of the graph such as number of nodes and edges, total degrees of the graph.
-For community detection, genetic algorithm is applied in Q-Attack~\cite{chen2019ga}.
-To sum up, the existing graph adversarial attack methods mainly reduce the performance of GNN models in various tasks by adding or deleting key edges in the graph.
+For graph classification, Wu et al.~\cite{ma2019attacking} used rewiring to hide the adversarial edges, which preserves some important properties of the graph such as the number of nodes, edges and total degrees of the graph.
+For community detection, genetic algorithm is adopted in Q-Attack~\cite{chen2019ga} to fail the detection method.
+To sum up, the existing graph adversarial attacks mainly degrade the performance of GNN models in various tasks by adding or deleting key edges.